Masking

 Creating a Mask

-Establish a mask by hovering over the desired layer in the Layer List, finding the mask icon (half-filled circle), clicking, and dragging the arrow to the layer you want to mask.
+Establish a mask by hovering over the layer you want to use as a mask in the Layer List, finding the mask icon (half-filled circle), clicking, and dragging the arrow to the layer you want to mask.
 Two changes will occur:

 Fable defaults to an additive mask, displaying only the overlapped portions.
 The masking layer, though hidden, can still be animated or have effects applied.